The light we choose to see

 Mr Doodle, convulsed and dismembered, was slowly fading away in the wooziness, precisely like a body in a swift waterhole.
 Bones cracked and tissue bent.
 And with each movement, the grip grew stronger.

 Judy let out a scream, terrified.
 Her maternal instinct made her take three rapid steps toward the scene, but the pitched black vertical split pupils looked her straight in the face, causing her to freeze and not go a single step farther.
 There was no blink.
 Just a hypnotic stare accompanied by an almost imperceptible tilt of the oval head.
-Time stood still.

 A soft hiss broke the deadly silence, and the snake's split tongue seemed to be tasting the air with quick, sinuous movements.
 Its rubber skin appeared to have reflected the fire, transforming its original yellow-cream hue into a dazzling golden-like sparkling silk fabric.